Cole-vJ/CovRegpy/README.md

 # Python CovRegpy Package
 Regularised Covariance regression software project based on Hoff and Niu (2012).
-This package was developed out of research performed by Cole van Jaarsveldt, Gareth W. Peters, Matthew Ames, and Mike Chantler.
+This package was developed out of research performed by Cole van Jaarsveldt, Prof. Gareth W. Peters, Dr Matthew Ames, and Prof. Mike Chantler.
 This package was built entirely using Python 3.11.5 - Python guarantees backwards compatibility which should ensure that this software package functions as expected on all future Python versions.

 # Disclaimer

 Our team acknowledges the financial contributions and support of our benefactors in the production of this research.
 The authors, owners, and benefactors of this research reserve the right to request compensation from commercial entities seeking to use our software.
-All non-commercial usage of this software package is allowed with the associated  permissions, limitations, and conditions as outlined in the GNU General  Public License v3.0.
+All non-commercial usage of this software package is allowed with the associated  permissions, limitations, and conditions as outlined in the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 For any commercial usage of this software, the  authors, owners, and benefactors of this research respectfully request  that the commercial entity in question consult the authors, owners, and  benefactors.